Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 2.1 Camping

-Nature lovers should at least once visit this park as they have beautiful shores, and a map with the vibrant hillside can easily navigate the sights.
-The sites are radio free and completely give you an experience of ecstasy.
+Nature lovers should visit this park at least once as it has beautiful shores, and a map of the vibrant hillside can help them easily navigate the sights.
+The sites are radio-free and completely give you an experience of ecstasy.

 2.2 Bike Rides